PascalBourdier/puppet-arptables/README.md

 This module makes use of the Puppet Type System and EPP templates, so it only works in 3.7 when the future parser is enabled.

+It configures direct routing on RedHat using arptables_jf.

+With its default settings this module will overwrite '/etc/rc.d/rc.local'.
+Set 'manage_ip_alias' to false to prevent this.

 ##Parameters

 ###service_enable